simeononsecurity/simeononsecurity.ch/content/guides/windows-system-info-management-guide/index.en.md

 ## Conclusion

 Proficiently navigating your Windows system is contingent upon your ability to gather crucial information, manage services, and perform shutdown operations.
-With commands like **systeminfo**, **sc**, and **net**, you can seamlessly retrieve system details and exercise control over services.
+With commands like **systeminfo**, **sc**, and **net**, you can smoothly retrieve system details and exercise control over services.
 Meanwhile, the **shutdown** command enables you to gracefully exit your system or schedule a restart.
 By mastering these fundamental techniques, you enhance your computer administration skills and contribute to a more efficient digital environment.

 ## References